 How we roll

-For scalp microneedling use a larger derma roller or dermapen, since they’re able to better infiltrate through existing hair.
+Microneedling for hair growth should be done with a larger derma roller or dermapen, since they’re able to better infiltrate through existing hair.
 Dermapen is motorized with needles mounted at one end.

 Before using your derma roller or dermapen for the first time and subsequently, make sure you sterilize it.
 Start with a shorter needle length derma roller 0.2mm-0.5mm (0.007-0.01 inches) twice a week.
 A few weeks later you can use longer 0.5 to 1.0 mm (0.01-0.03 inch) rollers to promote regeneration of the hair follicles.
 Wet the hair or use straight after hair washing to create a flat surface.
 Then start by rolling in one direction using light pressure first to avoid getting hair caught in the roller or pen.
 Once you feel confident you can roll in the opposite direction too.